 Don’t let the red color of Ayam Masak Merah, a traditional Malaysian dish, intimidate you if you aren’t a fan of spicy food.
 Some Malaysian dishes do have quite a bit of heat, but this dish (which translates from Malay to ¨Red Cooked Chicken”) gets most of its deep red color from tomatoes.
 The dish is often served at weddings, accompanied by Nasi Tomato (Tomato Rice).

 There are a few spicy red peppers to give a hint of heat.
 Those spicy peppers are joined with other common ingredients used in Malaysian cooking, such as turmeric, galangal (ginger), lemongrass and garlic.
 The complex dish includes a little sweetness from sugar and cinnamon, all simmered together in a rich tomato and coconut milk gravy.

-While the ingredient list sounds a little challenging, making Ayam Masak Merah is actually pretty easy.
+While the ingredient list may sound a little long, making Ayam Masak Merah is actually pretty easy.

 The dish starts with making crispy fried chicken which is finished in a curry tomato sauce.
 The complex flavors of this dish are perfectly balanced and not overwhelmed by heat, making it a crowd favorite and a great introduction to the famous dishes of Malaysia.